-Operating performance improved significantly throughout the year as train velocity and car dwell achieved record levels in 2018.
+Operating performance continued to improve in 2019, as train velocity and car dwell achieved all-time record levels for the second consecutive year.
 The operational plan remains focused on delivering further service gains, improving transit times and driving asset utilization while controlling costs.